itadinanta/rnkr/index.md

 ### Rationale and goals

 I believe that the best way of learning something new is to dive in head first.
-This is an open-source project which I've started mainly to learn the Scala language and toolbox.
+This is an open-source project which I've started mainly to learn the Scala language and ecosystem.

-I see programming languages as sophisticated tools to solve problems, I have choosen to solve this one because
+I see programming languages as sophisticated tools to solve problems, I have chosen to solve this one because

-- I am familiar with the problem: I write server code for console games day in, day out and players love being ranked against each other.
+- **It is familiar to me**.
+Since writing server code for console games day in, day out, I've learnt that players love being ranked against each other.
-- I believe the problem is not fully solved: I have adopted multiple solutions in the past but I am never fully satisfied with the solution, but project budgets tends to be tight for more R&D.
+- **I believe the problem is not fully solved**.
+I am never fully satisfied with any of the solutions I've adopted in the past.
+Project budgets tends to be tight on R&D.
-- There is potential to build a community for it
+- It is general enough to **build a community** around it it
+- ...but **small enough for one person** to work on it

 I started with a data structure which implements an ordered list of N rows of the form

 	(rank, (score, timestamp), value, [attachment])

 Where:

 - `rank` are unique and sequentially ordered numbers 1 to N
 - list is kept sorted by `score` according to a given `Ordering` (ascending/descending)
 - `(score, timestamp)` are also a sorted key